-How Does a Wandering System Work?
+How Does the Wandering System Work?

 We receive several calls a day from potential customers that are searching for wander management solutions.
-Most of the time, our prospects are aware of what the system is supposed to accomplish, but aren't aware (from a technical standpoint) of how our RFID based security systems work.
+Most of the time, our prospects are aware of what the system is supposed to accomplish but aren't aware (from a technical standpoint) of how our RFID based security systems work.
 For that reason, we've put together a brief overview of how our LC 1200 ResidentGuard wandering system functions in as simplified terms as possible.

 Here is the basic description of system functionality, and the components used: